spotlightpa/poor-richard/content/news/2025-08-22-SPLLOCALHEROES0825.md

 Manautou-Matos wants Pittsburgh Latino Magazine to eventually have a statewide audience, or even a national one.
 In the meantime, though, she plans to stick to the principles that have guided her so far: to connect, celebrate, and empower Latinos.

-“I&#39;m focused on making what I have as good as possible,” Manautou-Matos said.
+“I&#39;m focused on making what I have as good as possible,” Manautou-Matos said.<br/><br/><em>Update, Aug.
+28: The year Manautou-Matos moved to Pittsburgh has been updated.
+She originally misspoke.</em>

 <em>Know someone worthy of a PA Local Heroes feature? </em><a href="mailto:newsletters@spotlightpa.org"><em>Let us know</em></a><em>!</em>